XiaolinSong5/kubernetes-craftsmen/README.md

 Hint: on what endpoint does the spring boot app run its healthcheck?
 And on what endpoint is the deployment checking?

 #### High availability service
-Now that we have 1 pod up-and-running, let's make this service a highly available service, by running two instances of this pod.
+Now that we have 1 company pod up-and-running, let's make this service a highly available service, by running two instances of company.
+Take note of your resource limits: the goal of this assignment is to run 1 employee pod as well as 2 instances of the company pod within these limits.

 #### Ingress route does not work
 You may already have noticed the company endpoints are not reachable through your external endpoint (for example `GET https://$user.lion7.dev/company/health`).
 What's going on?